winkleramy/Firewise/README.md

 _**So what progress have we made so far and what do we have left to do?**_

-### Step 1: Form a steering committee and determine a community boundary
+### :white_check_mark: Step 1: Form a steering committee and determine a community boundary

 We are lucky to have many people willing to participate in our steering committee!
 We are working with Lynn Sestak to complete the next steps, including determining our continuous community boundary, compiling participant responses to our community risk assessment, setting goals for the next three years, and applying for Firewise status online.
 We can't do it alone!
 Feedback from our community participants is needed to be successful.